 It’s a dull Sunday.
 A notification pops up on the screen of your phone – Weekend Offer!
-Grab 100% Cashback on X&Y Bill of Rs.
+Grab 100% Cashback on the X&Y Bill of Rs.
 300. Valid only today.
 Rush to your closest store now!

 What do you do after this?

-1. Get away with it and forget about it
+1. Getaway with it and forget about it

 2. Think about it and make a plan to try it.

 The deals, however, vary across brands.
 Earlier they used to be popular with the credit card issuing companies.
-As the online market expanded, it wasn’t just the high-end established brands that used the scheme but also, the existence of those brands came into play whose sole business is being an aggregator which informs customers about cashbacks on various brands.
+As the online market expanded, it wasn’t just the high-end established brands that used the scheme but also, the existence of those brands came into play whose sole business is being an aggregator which informs customers about cashback on various brands.

 If you are someone who is mad over marketing, you’d first confirm whether the cashback is through a virtual currency in your virtual store account or your actual bank account.